bmeviauac01/datadriven/docs/en/lecture-notes/exam-preparation/index.md

 ### LINQ Queries

-The following exercises relate to the `lecture-notes/linq/index.md` material.
+The following exercises relate to the `Linq` material.

 ??? example "Exercise 1 – Filtering and projection"
     **Task:** Using LINQ, retrieve the name and price of all products whose price is less than 2000.